microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/ExperimentalFeatures.md

 ```

 ### Documentation
-Follow the following steps to add documentation for your experimental feature:
+Follow these steps to add documentation for your experimental feature:

 1. Any documentation for an experimental feature should go in a `README.md` file in the experimental folder.
 For example, [`MixedRealityToolkit.SDK/Experimental/ScrollingObjectCollection/README.md`](../../Assets/MixedRealityToolkit.SDK/Experimental/ScrollingObjectCollection/README.md).